-Bois bande herbal aphrodisiac plant for sexual health by Ray
+Bois bande herbal aphrodisiac plant for sexual health

-Bois bande is the name commonly used in a large part of the Caribbean for the tree Roupala montana.
+Bois bande is the name commonly used in parts of the Caribbean for the tree Roupala montana.
 The plant is not only found in Grenada and Trinidad, but also in Dominica, where it is known as gimauve or gommier tree and in Costa Rica it is known as danto amarillo or zorillo.
 The bark of this tree is famous for its aphrodisiac properties.
 Locals soak a strip of the bark for a week in rum, then filter the rum and take a small glass of the extract.
 The extract is also known as macoucherie rum.

-Research for ahrodisiac benefits
+Research for aphrodisiac benefits

 A more potent aphrodisiac to consider is Catuaba bark from South America, and also muira puama.